 It is not a form of religious persecution for anyone to say and to show that another religion is false.
 It is not religious persecution for an informed person to expose publicly a certain religion as being false, thus allowing persons to see the difference between false religion and true religion.
 But in order to make the exposure and show the wrong religions to be false, the true worshiper will have to use an authoritative means of judgment, a rule of measurement that cannot be proved faulty.
 To make a public exposure of false religion is certainly of more value than exposing a news report as being untrue; it is a public service instead of a religious persecution and it has to do with the eternal life and happiness of the public.
-Still it leaves the public free to choose.—p.
+Still it leaves the public free to choose.—The Watchtower, November 15, 1963, p.
 688.

 The JW Governing Body teaches that the JW organization alone has "the Truth" and that only Jehovah's Witnesses in good standing with that organization have any hope of salvation in the soon-to-come battle of Armageddon.
 Indeed, only Jehovah's Witnesses are true Christians; all other claimed Christians are members of "Christendom", part of Satan the Devil's world organization of false religion.
 Thus Watchtower writers feel free to point out faults in other religions: